loveencounterflow/intertype/README.md

 ## Kinds of Types

-Declaration property `$kind` may take on one of the following values:
+Declaration property `$kind` may take on one of the following values; the leading dollar signs `$...` in the names of kinds are there to indicate that these are not user-definable names but elements of an internal, controlled vocabulary:

 * **'$independent'**: *Terminal* or *independent types* don't refer to (and, therefore, don't depend on) any other types; ex. `list` may be defined as `( x ) -> Array.isArray x`.—Use of the value `'$independent'` is